 R 339.16040.
-This rule pertains to continuing education and license renewal requirements.
-The proposed revised rule adds a requirement of two hours of continuing education in ethics.
+This rule pertains to license renewals.
+The rule clarifies the period in which a licensee must request a waiver of continuing education.

 R 339.16041.
 This rule pertains to acceptable continuing education.
-The proposed revised rule adds and names activities that qualify for continuing education, the documentation needed to show completion of the activity upon audit, and the limitations for receiving credit in qualifying continuing education activities.
+The proposed revised rule includes activities that qualify for continuing education, the documentation needed to show completion of the activity upon audit, and the limitations for receiving credit in qualifying continuing education activities.